avsa242/ht16k33-spin/README.md

 ## Salient Features

-* Operation up to 1000kHz
+* Operation up to 1MHz
-* Control display brightness
-* Control display blink
-* Buffered display
+* Support for setting display brightness, blinking
-* Render a pixel to buffer
-* Render a bitmap font to buffer
+* Support for generic bitmap graphics library

 ## Requirements

-* Requires one additional core/cog for the PASM I2C driver
+* P1/SPIN1: 1 extra core/cog for the PASM I2C driver
+* Presence of lib.gfx.bitmap library

+## Compiler compatibility

+* P1/SPIN1: ~~Propeller Tool~~ Unsupported - requires a compiler with preprocessor support
+* P1/SPIN1: OpenSpin (tested with 1.00.81)

 ## Limitations

-* Early in development - feature lacking
+* Very early in development - may malfunction or outright fail to build
 * Written using Adafruit 8x8 backpack for development, the pixel layout of which differs from some other boards, so the display may not (yet) look correct on those
 * Doesn't support LED segment displays, specifically
 * Doesn't support alternate slave addresses

 ## TODO

-* Implement support for non-Adafruit displays, other size displays, segmented displays
+- [ ] Implement support for non-Adafruit displays, other size displays, segmented displays
-* Implement support for alternate slave addresses
+- [ ] Implement support for alternate slave addresses